La Paz Rare Earth Project

 The maiden resource estimate and preliminary metallurgical test work formed the basis of an independent NI 43-101 report completed late 2011.
 Additional metallurgical test work was completed in early 2012.

-ARR is investigating the conversion of the NI 43-101 Report and supporting data to JORC 2012 standards and will announce further technical and project details once completed.
+ARR is now working towards converting the NI 43-101 compliant resource to Australian JORC 2012 standards and will announce further technical and project details once completed.

 ARR has a track record of implementing development projects in strategic metals and the opportunity at La Paz is another case in point.

-Applying the successful techniques that ARR utilised to advance the Thackaringa cobalt project and taking advantage of the expertise and low cost structure utilising North American resources, the Board of ARR believe that this acquisition and development of a resource base in Arizona will transform the company.
+Applying the successful techniques that ARR utilised to advance the Broken Hill Cobalt Project and taking advantage of the expertise and low-cost structure utilising North American resources, the Board believes that this acquisition and development of a resource base in Arizona will be transformational for the company.